Understanding Intrinsic Robustness Using Label Uncertainty: Measuring Concentration with Label Uncertainty Constraints

-Now the remaining task is how to solve \eqref{eq:empirical opt concentration label uncertainty} based on the selected collection of subsets $\cG$.
-Inspired by the algorithm for $\ell_2$ proposed in \citet{mahloujifar2019empirically}, we propose to place the balls (or the hypercubes) in a sequential manner, and searches for the best placement that satisfies the label uncertainty constraint using a greedy approach at each time.
-The pseudocode of the proposed searching algorithm is shown as Algorithm \ref{alg:search} in Appendix \ref{sec:alg pseudocode}.
-In particular, we initialize the feasible set of the hyperparmeters $\Omega$ as an empty set for each placement of balls (or hypercubes), then enumerate all the possible initial placements, $\cS_\init(\bu, k)$, such that its empirical label uncertainty exceeds the given threshold $\gamma$.
-Finally, among all the feasible ball (or hypercube) placements, we record the one that has the smallest $\epsilon$-expansion with respect to the empirical measure $\hat\mu_{\cS}$.
-In this way, the input region produced by Algorithm \ref{alg:search} would serve as a good approximated solution to the empirical problem \eqref{eq:empirical opt concentration label uncertainty}.
+The remaining task is to solve \eqref{eq:empirical opt concentration label uncertainty} based on the selected $\cG$.
+Following \citet{mahloujifar2019empirically}, we place the balls for $\ell_2$ (or the hypercubes for $\ell_\infty$) in a sequential manner, and search for the best placement that satisfies the label uncertainty constraint using a greedy approach.
+Algorithm~\ref{alg:search} in Appendix \ref{sec:alg pseudocode} gives pseudocode for the search algorithm.
+It initializes the feasible set of the hyperparmeters $\Omega$ as an empty set for each placement of balls (or hypercubes), then enumerates all the possible initial placements, $\cS_\init(\bu, k)$, such that its empirical label uncertainty exceeds the given threshold $\gamma$.
+Finally, among all the feasible ball (or hypercube) placements, it records the one that has the smallest $\epsilon$-expansion with respect to the empirical measure $\hat\mu_{\cS}$.
+In this way, the input region produced by Algorithm \ref{alg:search} serves as a good approximate solution to the empirical problem \eqref{eq:empirical opt concentration label uncertainty}.